Helping with personal care and elderly incontinence

 If you’re worried about urine leaks, you may think that drinking less will naturally reduce the risk.
 However, experts at Bowel and Bladder UK state that drinking regularly and keeping the bladder working is one of the most important things you can do.
 Limiting your fluid intake can actually decrease your bladder capacity and could make the problem worse.
 However, choosing water, diluted fruit juice and squash, and caffeine free teas over alcoholic drinks, coffee, and fizzy drinks is advisable, as the latter may irritate the bladder.

-There are a wide range of products that can help you manage and live well with incontinence.
+There are a wide range of products that offer a discreet solution that can help you manage symptoms and live well.

-Pads and pull up pants are the most popular.
+Pads and pull up pants (sometimes called adult nappies) are the most popular.
 They work by drawing wetness away from the surface into an absorbent centre.
 They also offer an additional layer between the skin and clothing.
-For additional protection, you can also get discreet disposable pads that can be placed on chairs and seating.
+For additional protection from accidental leakage or if you’re worried about heavy incontinence, you can also get discreet disposable incontinence pads that can be placed on chairs and seating.

 If you’re worried about the loss of bladder control during the night, you can also get washable pads that can be placed on top of a mattress.
 These pads stay dry to the touch and can help contain any accidents for a more pleasant night’s sleep.

-How can a live-in carer help with incontinence?
+How can a home carer help with incontinence?

 If you or a loved one is experiencing prolonged issues with incontinence, it may be worth considering private live-in care at home.
-A dedicated caregiver can move in and provide delicate and respectful support with incontinence management, as well as a range of additional care needs.
+A dedicated caregiver can move in or provide regular visits and offer delicate and respectful support to elderly people with incontinence, as well as a range of additional care needs.

 Some areas they can help with include –